favu100/SimB-examples/README.md

 - Leader Election modeled in
   - Thai Son Hoang.
 Reasoning about almost-certain convergence properties using Event-B. Proceedings AVoCS 2014
 - Train modeled in
   - J.-R. Abrial.
-Modeling in Event-B: System and Software Engineering.
-Cambridge University Press, 2010.
+Modeling in Event-B: System and Software Engineering. pages 508-549, Cambridge University Press, 2010.
   - Also used in M. Leuschel, J. Bendisposto, and D. Hansen.
 Unlocking the Mysteries of a Formal Model of an Interlocking System.
 Proceedings Rodin Workshop, 2014.
 - Moving Particles:
   - Modeled by Michael Leuschel
   - From ProB Examples
+- Bridge modeled
+  - J.-R. Abrial.
+Modeling in Event-B: System and Software Engineering. pages 24-99, Cambridge University Press, 2010.